-Many people think of meditation as something lonely and even isolating, as if a dedicated meditator has to become some sort of hermit living on a mountain.
+Many people think that meditation is something solitary and even isolated as if a dedicated meditator became a kind of hermit living on a mountain.

 This couldn’t be further from the truth.
 In fact, relationships are often our best teachers, including romantic relationships.

-When two people in love decide to walk a spiritual path together, they are in for so many surprises, insights and revelations along the way.
-And the relationship becomes so much deeper as a result of this inner dimension.
+When two people in love decide to walk together on a spiritual path, they encounter many surprises, ideas and revelations along the way.
+And the relationship becomes much deeper as a result of this inner dimension.

-Yoga, meditation, silent meditation retreats and other practices, when brought into a relationship, are powerful tools for transformation.
+Yoga, meditation, silent retreats and other practices are powerful tools when they are related to transformation.

-If you’re ready to start this journey with your partner, I will share some advice on how to develop a practice together and how to make your relationship a spiritual practice in itself.
+If you are ready to begin this journey with your partner, I will share some tips on how to develop a practice together and how to make your relationship a spiritual practice in itself.

 How to develop a practice with your partner

 Simple and effective: just do your meditation and yoga together!

 If you have a daily practice of meditation, you know that this is the moment when you are most open.
 By delving into yourself, you find the space that is both so vulnerable and yet completely strong and loving.

 When you go there with a partner, you form a subtle bond that goes beyond the external and routine.
 In the language of yoga, we could talk about the harmony and fusion of the prana and astral bodies, the deepest levels of their being.